Bernard Bolender: Trial and execution

 Bolender was convicted of the murders and sentenced to death in April 1980, just three months after the crime.
 Bolender's case was then appealed to the Supreme Court of Florida, which affirmed his sentence in 1983.
-A judge threw out his death sentence, ruling that Bolender's lawyer was ineffective as he presented no evidence in Bolender’s favor during the penalty phase of his trial.
+A judge threw out his death sentence, ruling that Bolender's lawyer was ineffective as he presented no evidence in Bolender's favor during the penalty phase of his trial.
 That ruling was reversed and the death penalty reinstated in 1987.
 Bolender then had another appeal for the United States District Court for the Southern District of Florida in 1990.

 Bolender was executed in the electric chair on July 18, 1995, in Bradford County, Florida.
-He was pronounced dead at 10:19 a.m.
+He was pronounced dead at 10:19 am.
 He was executed at the Florida State Prison.